 Check out the page on Persuasion at Ellen Moody's website for a detailed timeline calendar of the book and other observations.

 I have been just as interested in the debate around this Persuasion movie as I was in the movie itself, but that is another post, which I probably won't write.
 I'm not going to lie--I enjoy a scathing review, so long as it's not directed at anything I've written.
 On the other hand, I understand how it's not pleasant to be invested in some book, some movie, some singer, some interpretation of Jane Austen, and constantly run into people airing their tragically mistaken opinions on social media.
+For example, once I saw how passionately some people were about the BBC Sanditon mini-series, I refrained from going on Twitter, dropping into their threads, and pointing out how dreadful it was (I bailed after the first two episodes).

-Broadly speaking, I think the movie's critics have more eloquence on their side than the defenders do.
+Broadly speaking, however, I think the movie's critics have more eloquence on their side than the defenders do.
 I have seen many articulate reviews explaining why the production fails on an artistic level, or explaining how it differs from the source material.
 Or pointing out how god-awful the dialogue is.

 On the other hand, the defenders of the movie tend to indulge in ad hominem attacks, accusing the movie's detractors of being racists and Lady Catherine-types.